Skip to main content

 • B.Ed Context: If a student scores 15/20 on a quiz and 45/60 on a final, their rate of success is identical (75%), even though the scales differ.

-Calculation: P = f/N, where "P" is the probability, "f" is frequency and "N" is the total sample.
+Calculation: P = f/N, where "P" is the probability, "f" is the frequency and "N" is the total sample.

 2. Measures of Relative Standing